- ACRONYMS

 - Spondylolisthesis

-- The degree of spondylolisthesis is typically expressed as a percentage using the Meyerding method.
-In this method, the anterior-posterior length of the overhanging part of the upper vertebra is divided by the anterior-posterior diameter of the top surface of the lower vertebra.
-The ratio is then multiplied by 100 and expressed as a percent.
-Depending on the percent, a grade is then assigned.
-[74]
+- Spondylolisthesis is expressed as a percentage using the Meyerding method, which takes the anterior-posterior length of the upper vertebra's overhanging part and divides it by the anterior-posterior diameter of the lower vertebra's top surface.
+The ratio is then multiplied by 100 and expressed as a percent, which can be used to assign a grade as below.
+[72,74]

 - Grade I: ≤ 25%